tirimatangi/Lazy/README.md

 If the return type of your function is `void`, you can use a dummy type (e.g. `nullptr`) and ignore the output vector.
 See example 2.5 in [example-2.cc](example-2.cc).

-Here is an example on how a function which gets ready first can abort the others using `Lazy::StopToken`.
+Here is an example on how a function which gets ready first can abort the others by using `Lazy::StopToken`.
 The task is to find a number from a vector using 4 parallel threads.

 ```c++